jamesfebin/AIBodh-Website/_posts/2025-12-02-bevy-rust-game-development-chapter-4.markdown

 ### The State Pattern Solution

 Remember how `GameState` worked?
-One enum, one value at a time, Bevy tracks transitions for us.

-We can do the same for characters:
+We defined an enum with `Loading`, `Playing`, and `Paused`, and Bevy tracked which state we were in.
+We can apply the same idea to characters: define an enum of possible states, and let the current state determine behavior.

 ```rust
 // Pseudo code, don't use